The Rise of Voice Technology

 Without the benefit of human decision making in the search process, your voice strategy has to focus on structure first and foremost.
 While structured data is familiar to any marketer that works with databases, it’s important to bring that level of organization to your navigation and information architecture across all channels.
 If you want to succeed with voice as it goes beyond simple queries, you’ll need the backend technology infrastructure to support your strategic plans.

-At the core, getting ahead of the competition with voice interfaces requires an understanding of where your organization is today and where you want to be tomorrow.
+At the core, getting ahead of the competition with voice interfaces requires an understanding of where your is today and where you want to be tomorrow.
 That means developing a path forward in the context of your larger digital marketing strategy.